techquest/isw-payment-sdk-ios/README.md

 * Close the **Xcode** project

 * Open Terminal and navigate to the directory that contains your project by using cd command

+    $ cd ~/Path/To/Folder/Containing/YourProject

 * Next, enter this command